Sunday, November 30, 2014

 Want a C102 today?
 Celestron’s CG4 – C102 combo is nicely priced at $499.95—the scope is not over-mounted on the CG4 GEM, but the mount is sufficient for it.
 What’s truly amazing, however, are the periodic C102 OTA sales you can find, especially from OPT, Oceanside Photo and Telescope in Cally-for-nye-ay.
 Right now, you can get an OTA for 170 dineros, and last year they were selling the scopes for the astounding price of 50 bucks.
 At any of the above prices, the C102 is an incredible buy.

 To get the cursed color purple down low on a 4-inch, you have to go to f/15 or f/16, like those long, long Unitrons.
-On the other hand, I recalled having had a hell of a lot of fun with my old Short Tube 80, Woodstock (who has since gone to live with Unk’s son, Chris), and that 80mm f/5 certainly wasn’t lacking in chromatic aberration.
+On the other hand, I recalled having had a heck of a lot of fun with my old Short Tube 80, Woodstock, and that 80mm f/5 certainly wasn’t lacking in chromatic aberration.

 The bottom line on excess color?
 It bothers some people more than others.
 Me?
 I am not overly troubled by it, whether it’s around bright stars or turning lunar shadows a deep purple instead of inky black.
 The question would not be whether it would disturb me, but how much—if any—sharpness it would steal from the C102’s images.
 That is the real problem with chromatic aberration.
 At high levels, it blurs the image.
 Howsomeever, I well remembered one cold night in 1999 when I watched a triple shadow transit on Jupiter with Woodstock.
 I was amazed at how sharp the planet was.
 So, I was willing to give the C102 a tryout.

-What with all that was involved in getting settled in the New Chaos Manor South, it took some time for me to get around to giving Miss Shelley a tryout.
-“Shelley?”
+What with all that was involved in getting settled in the New Chaos Manor South, it took some time for me to get around to giving Miss Betty a tryout.
+“Betty?”
 I don’t name my telescopes, y’all.
 Oh, they all have names, but I don’t give them names, they tell me their names, eventually.
-It took a while but my C102 finally whispered that she is to be called “Shelley.”
+It took a while but my C102 finally whispered that she is to be called “Betty.”
+Which makes sense.
+My fluorite William Optic refractor is the classy Veronica (Lodge), so this one is naturally the more down-to-Earth girl next door, Betty (Cooper), Archie fans.

-Anyhoo, what prompted me to give Shelley a go was that I had come to favor refractors for my quick backyard observing.
+Anyhoo, what prompted me to give Betty a go was that I had come to favor refractors for my quick backyard observing.
 I can waltz one out of the sunroom and onto the deck in 15-seconds flat.
-Not that Shelley didn’t have competition there.
-My 80mm APO does a fantastic job on everything in that role, and Miss Dorothy’s Explore Scientific AR102 does too, and with a little more aperture.
-Unk got to thinking, however, that it might be nice to have a little more aperture to play with than with the APO and a little less color than presented by Miss D’s f/6.5 telescope.
+Not that Miss Cooper didn’t have competition there.
+Miss Dorothy’s Explore Scientific AR102 does a fine job and delivers nice, wide fields.
+Unk got to thinking, however, that it might be nice to have a little less color than presented by Miss D’s f/6.5 telescope.
+Of course there's Veronica, who at about f/7 presents a wide swath of sky, but I thought 20mm more aperture might be a good thing for visual work.

 Because of the way-out prices for store-bought scopes, amateurs in the 1960s, and not just kids, often made do with 2.4-inch refractors and 3-inch reflectors.
 Yeah, you’d think from what the old timers down to the club say that everybody back then was grinding and polishing 6-inch mirrors, but that was most assuredly not the case.
 Then as now, most of us, and especially us sprouts, were amateur telescope buyers, not amateur telescope makers.
 Accordingly, astronomy authors tended to restrict themselves to objects within range of our small scopes: double stars, the planets, the Moon, and the brightest deep sky wonders.